eadali/eadali.github.io/index.md

 show_call_box: false
 ---

-# Business Perspective to Engineering
+# A Business Perspective
+# to Researh and Development

 By integrating a business perspective into their work, engineers can ensure that their innovations not only meet technical requirements but also contribute to the overall success and sustainability of their organizations.
 This approach fosters a more holistic understanding of the impact of engineering decisions and ultimately leads to more effective and successful outcomes in the marketplace.